Memorials at Eltham Crematorium

 For an entry to appear in the main volume on the first anniversary of the date of death, you must complete an order within six months from the date of death.

-There is also an electronic version of the book available online.
+There is also an online version of the remembrance book.

 Replicas of the entry in the book of remembrance are available on a card, and in a miniature book.
 Cards are available folded, or with a framed edge.

 The garden provides an area for peaceful contemplation.
 It can also be a final resting place for cremated remains.

 The shrub bed and rose bed can be used to bury cremated remains.

 Services that take place on a Monday, Tuesday and Wednesday will be removed from the Cloisters before opening on the following Monday (the last day to view will be on the Sunday).